LAXIMA.

 One more detail worth knowing: Sonnet 4.6 is priced identically to Sonnet 4.5 ($3/$15 per million input/output tokens via API), so there's no cost reason to stay on the older model.

-GPT-4o remains a reasonable choice for UI-heavy and front-end work.
-But for backend architecture, multi-file refactoring, enterprise document reasoning, and any task where the Agent needs to plan across a large codebase, Sonnet 4.6 is the current benchmark.
+GPT-5.6 and Gemini 3.1 Pro are strong alternatives for UI-heavy and front-end work, and Cursor's own Composer 2.5 is built for rapid, high-frequency iteration.
+But for backend architecture, multi-file refactoring, enterprise document reasoning, and any task where the Agent needs to plan across a large codebase, the Claude models — Sonnet 4.6, or Opus 4.8 for the hardest jobs — remain the benchmark.
 You can switch models per conversation under Settings → Models — start with Sonnet 4.6 and see for yourself.

 Pro Tip: If you're accessing Cursor via your own Anthropic API key, use the model string claude-sonnet-4-6 to ensure you're on the latest version.